 Illinois electric cooperatives award nine academic scholarships to high school seniors through a memorial scholarship fund designed to financially assist deserving students in the “electric cooperative family.”
 In addition, an tenth scholarship – to assist with costs in attending an electric lineworker school – is offered (see below).

-Five scholarships are awarded to students who are the sons or daughters of an Illinois electric cooperative member who is currently receiving service from the cooperative at the time the scholarship application is submitted.
+10 Scholarships are awarded to high school seniors who are the sons or daughters of an Illinois electric cooperative member who is currently receiving service from the cooperative at the time the scholarship application is submitted.

-A sixth scholarship is awarded to a student who is the son or daughter of an Illinois electric cooperative employee or director.
+1 Scholarship is awarded to a high school senior who is the son or daughter of an Illinois electric cooperative employee or director.

 A scholarship applicant is eligible for consideration in only one of the two above categories, and is eligible to apply through only one electric cooperative.
 The above scholarships may be used for educational costs at any two-year or four-year accredited college or university in the United States, including vocational/technical schools.
 The applicant must be a high school senior.

 Scholarship winners must begin undergraduate studies within a year of being notified that they have won.
 Scholarship winners will be expected to be “full time” students (at least 12 hours).

 Scholarships are for one year and are not renewable.

 Scholarships will be awarded based on grade point average, college entrance test scores, work and volunteer experience, participation in school and community activities, biographical statement and knowledge of electric cooperatives as demonstrated by a short essay.